 When respondents were asked to react to the statement that no cases of students from our school stealing from the community have been reported, majority of respondents said that our students don't steal from the community.
 This shows high level of discipline among our students.
 But there are very few cases where few of them have been implicated in some petty theft but generally they are disciplined outside the school.
 The research found out that students from most of schools have respect for their parents.
-Maybe this is driven by the fact that parents are very responsible people in the community, because they feed them, pay school fees, and cares for thier basic needs and therefore they have to respect them.
-But in this statement there are some few isolated cases that do not fully respect their parents.
+Maybe this is driven by the fact that parents are very responsible people in the community, because they feed them, pay school fees, and cares for thier basic needs and therefore they have to respect their parents.
 This was observed from some of them that come to school with their parents on disciplinary cases where they show no respect for them.